VictCM/vagrant-lab-openstack/README.md

 This lab uses a 3 VMs to host an Openstack with 2 controllers and one compute node.

-## libvirt-based, 3 nodes
+## libvirt-based, 2 nodes

-This lab uses a 3 VMs using libvirt as hypervisor to host an Openstack with 2 controllers and one compute node.
+This lab uses 2 VMs using libvirt as hypervisor to host an Openstack with 1 controllers and one compute node.

-Warning : due to to the use of macvlan based interfaces; the neutron external interface does not work yet.
-(FIXME)
+Note: Due to high requirements this could not work properly if you do not meet the minimum req.:
+ - Controller node (named "Openstack"): 6GB memory
+ - Compute node (named "Compute01"): 1 GB
+ - Deploy: 500 MB